James C. Auchincloss: Early life

 Auchincloss was born in Manhattan, New York City on January 19, 1885.
 He was one of eight children, seven sons and one daughter, born to Edgar Stirling Auchincloss (1847–1892) and Maria LeGrange (née Sloan) Auchincloss (1847–1929), who married in 1872.
+Among his siblings was lawyer and stockbroker Charles C. Auchincloss.

 Among his uncles were Hugh Dudley Auchincloss (father of Hugh D. Auchincloss, Jr.) and John Winthrop Auchincloss (grandfather of Louis Auchincloss).
 His maternal aunt Sarah Auchincloss (d.
 1887) married Sir James Coats, 1st Baronet of the Scottish thread-manufacturing family (and his namesake), and they were the parents of Sir Stuart Coats, 2nd Baronet and British Member of Parliament.
 His maternal grandparents were Mary (née Elmendorf) Sloan and New York State Senator Samuel Sloan, who served as president of the Delaware, Lackawanna and Western Railroad for 26 years.

 He attended the Cutler School in Manhattan, New York City; and Groton School in Groton, Massachusetts.
 He graduated from Yale University in 1908.